 You rarely need an expensive OBD2 scan tool to diagnose an ignition issue—an inexpensive one will do just fine.

-While most scan tools will tell you the (P0300-P0399) ignition fault codes, some will also have a misfire counter, which shows you the misfiring cylinders in real-time.
-This feature can be very helpful when diagnosing an engine with ignition problems because it will narrow down the problem part fast.
+While most scan tools will read ignition fault codes P0300 to P0399, some will also have a misfire counter, which shows you the misfiring cylinders in real-time.
+This feature can be very helpful when diagnosing an engine with ignition problems because it’ll narrow down the problem part fast.

-Using a simpler scan tool will still allow you to narrow down the issue to a specific cylinder, you may just need to take the car for a few quick additional test drives to narrow the problem down to a precise part.
+You can still narrow down the issue to a specific cylinder with a simpler scan tool.
+You may just need to take the car for a few quick additional test drives to narrow the problem down to a precise part.

-This example is the easiest way to diagnose a failed ignition coil: If you have a code P0302 showing cylinder 2 is a misfire or code P0352, you can swap the ignition coil with the cylinder next to it and clear the codes with a scan tool.
-Start the engine and monitor that cylinder to see if the misfire code has moved to that cylinder, or if it’s still cylinder 2.
+This example is the easiest way to diagnose a failed ignition coil.
+If you have a code P0302 showing cylinder 2 is a misfire or code P0352, you can swap the ignition coil with the cylinder next to it.
+Next, clear the codes with a scan tool.
+Then start the engine and monitor that cylinder to see if the misfire code has moved to the new cylinder, or if it’s still misfiring at cylinder 2.